• Skip to primary navigation

 Expert Tips

 1. Separate the salami after dicing.
-It has a tendency to stick together.
+It tends to stick together.

-2. Salt pasta water once water is boiling, not before.
+2. Salt pasta water once the water is boiling, not before.

 3. Make this salad at least four hours before serving.
 This allows the pasta and ingredients to marinate in the dressing for maximum flavor.

 4. Do not overcook the noodles.
 Cook the pasta to al dente.
-We want the pasta to hold up to the dressing and other ingredients.
+We want the pasta to hold up to the dressing and other ingredients without losing its shape.

 5. Cool the pasta before adding the other ingredients.
 This is a cold pasta salad, so make sure the pasta is completely cooled.